bradh352/ansible-role-base-linux/README.md

 - `skip_updates` - This role automatically attempts to upgrade all packages to their latest versions.
 May specify `-e skip_updates=true` on the command line to bypass this behavior.
+- `cpu_governor` - The CPU governor to use.
+Only relevant for physical hosts.
+  Defaults to `performance` if not provided.
 - `disable_hwe` - By default for ubuntu LTS systems, will install the Hardware Enablement kernel.
 Set this to `true` to use the kernel that shipped with the release.